TobiasGold/FACTAGE-method_Mortality/README.md

 17/07/2018: Updated the pdf document.
 These changes are not yet in the wiki.

 03/09/2018: Uploaded the first draft of the R code, which is a "translation" from the SAS code.
-(No manual yet!)
+(No guide yet!)

 ## FACTAGE report on differential mortality